pymolresponse package

 pymolresponse.helpers.get_most_abundant_isotope(element: Element) Isotope[source]

-pymolresponse.helpers.get_uhf_values(mat_uhf_a: ndarray, mat_uhf_b: ndarray, pair_rohf: Tuple[int, int], nocc_a: int, nvirt_a: int, nocc_b: int, nvirt_b: int) List[float][source]
+pymolresponse.helpers.get_uhf_values(mat_uhf_a: ndarray, mat_uhf_b: ndarray, pair_rohf: tuple[int, int], nocc_a: int, nvirt_a: int, nocc_b: int, nvirt_b: int) list[float][source]

 For a pair ROHF 1-based indices, find the corresponing alpha- and beta-spin UHF values.